Always Beautiful by Beth Wiseman

 Widow Rosa Hostetler has one month to pay her delinquent taxes before the county auctions her farm.
 She’s prepared to sell whatever is necessary to pay the lien, but she isn’t willing to request money from the community’s widow fund.
 She’s embarrassed and refuses to admit she needs help.
 Rosa depends on income from selling eggs, but when that income is threatened, only a miracle can help Rosa accept the kindness of a neighbor.

 Mary Ellis grew up close to the eastern Ohio Amish community, Geauga County.
+She and her husband now live close to the largest population of Amish in the country in central Ohio.
 Before “retiring” to write full-time, Mary taught middle school and worked as a sales rep for Hershey Chocolate.
-Mary is a CBA and ECPA best-selling author as well as an ACFW Carol Award finalist and runner-up for the 2010 Holt Medallion Award.
+Mary is a CBA and ECPA best-selling author as well as an ACFW Carol Award finalist and runner-up for 2010 Holt Medallion Award.

 |Release Date||Dec 3, 2013|

 In my case, the answer is “YES!”
 And I will be hunting up books I don’t already have from these authors!

 In the first story: Always in my Heart, we get to see the major differences between Amish marriages and Englisch marriages.
 What does the typical Englisch husband do when he finds out his wife has been hiding something from him for their entire marriage?
 Read the story to see what the typical Amish husband does.

 This is the first novel I’ve read by Mary Ellis and her writing is phenomenal.
 She does have an odd habit of using the Deutsch word for wife a lot instead of having her husband call her by name and this is the first book I’ve read where this was done but I don’t know everything about every Amish community so maybe this is common in some of them… Her writing is so wonderful, even with this small oddity, I could NOT put it down.
 GREAT Story!
 GREAT Writing!
 Read it!